 The buttermilk offers a hint of tang in the best of ways.
 But if you're looking for substitution, here's a list of options to try.

-- Almond Milk - to get the right consistency add 1 tablespoon of cornstarch.
+- Almond Milk - Add one tablespoon of cornstarch to get the right consistency.
 This will make the almond milk thicker.
 The marinade will help the dry fry ingredients stick.

-- Coconut Milk - good option to match the consistency of whole buttermilk.
-The bit of sweetness in the coconut milk will bring out some of the oysters' natural sweetness.
+- Coconut Milk - is a good option to match the consistency of whole buttermilk.
+The sweetness in the coconut milk will bring out some of the oysters' natural sweetness.

-- Whole Milk - this options works but is thinner than buttermilk.
+- Whole Milk - this option works but is thinner than buttermilk.
 I would suggest adding a small amount of cornstarch to get the consistency close to that of buttermilk.

 Southern Fried Oysters Recipe